usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 ## Merge Phase

-The second part of an OSCAL profile is the `merge` section.
-In this section, the set of included objects from the `import` section are combined.
+The second part of an OSCAL profile represents the *merge* phase.
+In this section, the profile describes how the set of included objects from the import phase are to be combined.

 The `merge` section provides directives as to how controls should be organized.
 It also provides directives for resolving conflicts where two or more variations of a control are imported as a result of multiple import statements.
 The three optional [structuring directives](https://pages.nist.gov/OSCAL/concepts/processing/profile-resolution/#d2e786-head) are `flat`, `as-is`, and `custom`.